Arizona Center

+Mixed-use in Phoenix, Arizona, U.S.

-Arizona Center is a shopping center and office complex located in downtown Phoenix, Arizona.
+Arizona Center is a mixed-use development consisting of an open-air shopping center and enclosed office complex located in downtown Phoenix, Arizona, opening in 1989 and 1990 as a festival marketplace and office complex.
+However, as of February 2026, the mall portion has failed, and is being redeveloped into a community space.
+PALMTower, part of the redevelopment, was completed in 2024.

-Layout
+Overview

-Arizona Center features two office buildings, retail and a 24-screen AMC theatre.
+Arizona Center features two office buildings, retail and a 24-screen AMC Theater.

 One Arizona Center is 260 ft tall and has 19 floors.
 It was completed in 1989.
 This tower houses various legal firms with Snell & Wilmer being the largest.
 Other tenants include the Greater Phoenix Convention and Visitor's Bureau (Visit Phoenix) and ASU.

 Two Arizona Center stands at 290 ft tall and has 20 floors.
 It was completed in 1990 and is the headquarters of local electric utility Arizona Public Service or APS.

-Retail offers a variety of restaurants, boutiques and tourist shops.
+Retail once offered a variety of restaurants, boutiques and tourist shops, most of which are now closed.

 The large central plaza at Arizona Center includes richly landscaped courtyards and fountains designed by SWA Group, which won a National Merit Award by the American Society of Landscape Architects for its work on the plaza.

 Nearby, a 30-story Sheraton Phoenix Downtown hotel opened in the fall of 2008.
 Also, several high-end condominium projects in the downtown area are under construction, newly opened, or in the planning stages.

 History

+Late 1980s: Planning and construction

+The planning for the Arizona Center began in the late 1980s during broader efforts to revitalize downtown Phoenix, which was heavily suffering from urban decay as population flight to the suburbs, and a lack of residential density, sports facilities, office buildings and retail centers.

+The Phoenix Community Alliance (PCA) found a 16 acre site (then known as the "Superblock") at the city's strategic core and assembling the necessary land parcels, which then sold it to The Rouse Company for development into a mixed-use complex emphasizing office space, specialty restaurants, high-quality retail, and entertainment to attract visitors and tourists, which would aim to save downtown.
+Rouse founded the subsidiary, Rouse-Arizona Center, Inc. for the development.

+1990: Opening and reception

-Arizona Center was designed by The Rouse Company (on its festival marketplace model, which worked to great success in other cities) and opened in the fall of 1990 to great fanfare and high expectations, as it was considered one of the original components of the ongoing downtown revitalization efforts in Phoenix taking place since the early 1990s.
+Arizona Center had its grand opening on November 15, 1990, with great fanfare and high expectations, as it was considered one of the original components of the ongoing downtown revitalization efforts in Phoenix taking place since the early 1990s.